Question 1.

 Question 73.

 Name the elements of the earth’s magnetic field at a place.
-Explain their meaning.

 Answer:

-The elements required to completely specify the earth’s magnetic field are called magnetic elements.
+the earth’s magnetic field are called magnetic elements.
 These elements are:

 (a) Declination (θ)